 Graduate Tuition and Fees Budget: These budget allocations are expended for the departmental cost of graduate student tuition, matriculation fees, and other graduate student fees that are paid by the department.

 Minor Capital Budgets.
 Minor Capital budgets approved by the Associate Dean of Finance and Administration are set up by the KSAS Business Office for department use.
 The projects must be under $100,000 and are normally for repair and maintenance of the department’s space.
 If the project is for construction, acquisition or renovation of a major component to a capital asset, a Major Capital Projects Budget is set up by the Controller’s Office.
-Approval of this type of budget also starts in the Dean’s Office but must be approved as well by University Administration and a Trustee Committee on Building and Grounds.
+Approval of this type of budget also starts in the Business Office but must be approved by University Administration and a Trustee Committee on Building and Grounds.
 Facilities Management uses this budget for charges on the project.

 Other Fund Types